Products

 Is the gabion border required?

-When used, Gabions typically sit within the FocalPoint footprint just below the top of the media.
+Gabions typically sit within the FocalPoint footprint just below the top of the media.
 The gabion remains completely permeable, so flow through the system, including the media below the gabion, is unaffected.

 Are there geotextiles in the system cross-section?